tsengwoody/Access8Math/readme.md

 # Access8Math v3.0 Update

 *	Write mathematical content in AsciiMath
 *	Write mathematical content in LaTeX
-* Writing integrative content (text content and mathematical content)
+*	Writing mixed content (text content and mathematical content)
+*	Use shortcut keys to move the cursor to different types of blocks in edit area
+*	Use command menu to select commands in edit area
+*	Set shortcuts in the LaTeX command menu
+*	Review and export content in edit area to HTML

 # Access8Math v2.6 Update